 We offer a diverse, inclusive and flexible environment which encourages you to bring your whole self to work.
 As the successful applicant you’ll be joining an organisation where you will be supported to grow, learn and develop your skills to reach your potential.

 What you need to do now

 Start by reviewing the attached position description.
 If this peaks your interest, take a few minutes to learn more about us on our website.
-If you have any questions, please contact Alice Ayliffe, Team Leader NDIS Allied Health on 0448 983 831 or Alice.Ayliffe@merrihealth.org.au.
+If you have any questions, please contact Alice Ayliffe, Team Leader NDIS Adult Therapy on 0448 983 831 or Alice.Ayliffe@merrihealth.org.au.

-When you’re ready to apply, email your CV, covering letter and document addressing the essential and desirable criteria to email@example.com.
-Applications close 23/12/2018.
+When you’re ready to apply, please email your CV, covering letter and responses to Key Selection Criteria to firstname.lastname@example.org.

 Please note that due to the volume of applications received, only shortlisted candidates may be contacted.